 Landscape

-I also noticed that there was a certain level of reverence and reciprocity associated with the divine and human through these interactions in both regions.
-Reciprocity signaled oneness and unity, despite other differences that might indicate division or fragmentation within communities.
-As people naturally acted to promote unity with one another, unity between the apu and human worlds were also promoted and produced.
+In both regions, I also noticed that there was a certain level of reverence and reciprocity associated with the divine and human through these interactions.
+Reciprocity signaled oneness and unity in the face of other differences that might indicate community division or fragmentation.
+As people naturally acted to promote unity with one another, unity between the human and god worlds were also upheld and (re)produced.

 As a researcher, my fieldwork was fascinating.
 As a human, my fieldwork changed me.
 Throughout my time in Peru, I found myself constantly reflecting on my own positionality and on how little I truly knew.
 Fieldwork has a way of humbling you—and that is something worth embracing.
 It inspires me to return, open my heart, and learn again.